acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 Add the `enable-hdmi-dividers-fix` property to `IGPU` or use the `-igfxhdmidivs` boot argument instead to fix the infinite loop when the graphics driver tries to establish a HDMI connection with a higher pixel clock rate, for example connecting to a 2K/4K display with HDMI 1.4, otherwise the system just hangs (and your builtin laptop display remains black) when you plug in the HDMI cable.
 #### General Notes
 - For those who want to have "limited" 2K/4K experience (i.e. 2K@59Hz or 4K@30Hz) with their HDMI 1.4 port, you might find this fix helpful.
-- For those who have a laptop or PC with HDMI 2.0 routed to Intel IGPU and have HDMI output issues, please note that this fix is now succeeded by the LSPCON driver solution, and it is still recommended to enable the LSPCON driver support to have full HDMI 2.0 experience.
+- For those who have a laptop or PC with HDMI 2.0 routed to IGPU and have HDMI output issues, please note that this fix is now succeeded by the LSPCON driver solution, and it is still recommended to enable the LSPCON driver support to have full HDMI 2.0 experience.
 *(You might still need this fix temporarily to figure out the framebuffer index of your HDMI port.
 See the LSPCON section below.)*

-## LSPCON driver support to enable DisplayPort to HDMI 2.0 output on Intel IGPU
+## LSPCON driver support to enable DisplayPort to HDMI 2.0 output on IGPU
 #### Brief Introduction
 Recent laptops (Kaby Lake/Coffee Lake-based) are typically equipped with a HDMI 2.0 port.
 This port could be either routed to IGPU or DGPU, and you can have a confirmation on Windows 10.
 Intel (U)HD Graphics, however, does not provide native HDMI 2.0 output, so in order to solve this issue OEMs add an additional hardware named LSPCON on the motherboard to convert DisplayPort into HDMI 2.0.